push-based/ws-nx-summer2025/exercises/06-enforce-module-boundaries.md

 ---

+✋ Raise your hand to show you've started the exercise. ✋
+---

 # Nx Enforce Module Boundaries

 In this exercise you'll learn how to enforce architecture constraints.
 We will use the built-in eslint rule `@nx/enforce-module-boundaries`